Skip to main content

 What language should you use for a CS coding interview?

-Question 1: Has the recruiter told you a specific language?
-If yes, use that language.
+1. Has the recruiter told you a specific language?
+If yes, use that language; it overrides everything below.
 Some teams (embedded systems, certain trading firms, specific game studios) write in one language and run the interview in it.
-Recruiters will tell you in the scheduling email.
+Recruiters flag it in the scheduling email.
 Don't ignore the hint.

-Question 2: What's your most-recent 200+ hours of code in?
+2. What's your most-recent 200+ hours of code in?
 That's your interview language.
-Fluency under interview pressure isn't about reading the language — it's about writing it on autopilot while you're thinking out loud about the problem.
-If you've spent the last semester in Python and you switch to C++ two weeks before the loop, you're going to fight the syntax instead of the problem.
+Fluency under interview pressure isn't about reading the language.
+It's about writing it on autopilot while you think out loud.
+Spend the last semester in Python, switch to C++ two weeks before the loop, and you'll fight the syntax instead of the problem.

-Question 3: Have you written 50+ Leetcode-style problems in this language?
+3. Have you written 50+ Leetcode-style problems in this language?
 If not, pick the one closest to 50.
-The reason isn't that one language is "better" — it's that you've internalized the standard idioms for that language (how to initialize a dict, how to iterate with index, how to do a 2D array).
-Idiom familiarity is what saves you when you're three minutes into a question and the interviewer is watching you type.
+The reason isn't that one language is "better."
+It's that you've internalized the standard idioms (how to initialize a dict, how to iterate with an index, how to build a 2D array).
+An idiom is the conventional way to express a common operation in a given language, and idiom familiarity is what saves you three minutes into a question while the interviewer watches you type.

 Why Python is the default for most new grads